walterairs/ESP32photoresistor/Report.md

 - Code was mainly done with arduino ide.
 It took few iterations but no more than 6 hours was used for the code.

 ### Repeatability
-- We learned about repeatability that in real life right conditions are hard to create.
-In our case, measuring light might be problematic if the person near moves his head and light values change.
+- We learned that creating the right conditions for repeatability in real life can be challenging.
+In our case, measuring light might be problematic if there is any movement near the sensor and the light sources.

 ## Summary of learning achievements
 During our project, we navigated a multitude of challenges and gained invaluable insights.
 We delved into the intricate world of hardware and software integration, exploring the interplay between various components like the Ai-thinker ESP32 S2, KY-018 Photoresistor, and Picoscope.
 Our foray into programming, particularly with Arduino IDE and MATLAB, honed our skills in code iteration and analysis.